NumberSigmaTafKsee/LV2-Faust-Alchemist/README.md

 * I had salvaged all the codes I found
 * Millions of codes
 * It was a big hassle to make it work
+* I was learning DSP theory though, so it was easier at that time to use it
+* Now I have Octave,Python,Lua,and Faust
 * When Faust already has it and can do it easy

 # CoreDSP